GISBlox/GISBlox.IO.GeoParquet/README.md

 ## Features

-- Read GeoParquet metadata.
+- Read and write GeoParquet metadata.
-- Read GeoParquet files into a `DataTable`.
+- Read a single column, some columns or all columns in GeoParquet files into a `DataTable`.
-- Write a `DataTable` to a GeoParquet file.
+- Write a `DataTable` with one or more geometry columns to a GeoParquet file.
 - Automatically infers the schema of the `GeoParquet` file from the `DataTable` and vice-versa.
-- Support for reading and writing geometries in WKT and WKB formats.
+- Support for reading and writing geometries in `WKT` and `WKB` formats.

 ## Installation